Good Halloween Candy for Teeth: Stay Healthy on Fright Night

 A simple way to reduce the inflammation response is by cutting out sugar.
 But how can a person do this?
 One tip is to fill your diet with other foods that are nutritious and anti-inflammatory.
 While the word “diet” seems intimidating, here we’ll just use it to describe the reality of what we’re eating.

 For Americans, the main descriptor of an anti-inflammatory diet is reducing sugar intake.
-Even the best Halloween candy for teeth can be consumed in moderation!
+Even the good Halloween candy for teeth can be consumed in moderation!
 Further, filling your diet with these other foods will benefit the cause:

 Leafy vegetables like lettuce, spinach, kale, or broccoli are a major part of any anti-inflammatory diet.
 Many of these vegetables are very high in antioxidants and healthy minerals.
 A diet with lots of vegetables will naturally benefit an anti-inflammatory lifestyle.